Waltham Abbey

 Historically an ancient parish named Waltham Holy Cross in the Waltham hundred of Essex, it became a local government district in 1850, and was granted urban district status in 1894.
-Whilst the use of the name Waltham Abbey for the town dates back to the 16th century at the earliest, the parish itself was not renamed until 1974, when the Waltham Holy Cross Urban District was abolished and succeeded by Waltham Abbey Town Council.
-The town council is based at Waltham Abbey Town Hall, and operates as part of the wider Epping Forest District.
-The town was included in the Metropolitan Police District in 1840, and the London postal district upon its inception in 1856.
-As a London suburb, the town formed part of the review area for the Royal Commission on Local Government in Greater London, but did not become part of the proposed Greater London administrative area in 1965, remaining in the Essex County Council area, unlike most other parts of metropolitan Essex.
+The town was granted a charter to host a regular market by Richard I in 1189, and it remains a market town.
+Whilst the use of the name Waltham Abbey for the town dates back to the 16th century at the earliest, it never officially had that name until 1974, when the successor parish covering the former Waltham Holy Cross Urban District was named Waltham Abbey.
+It was included in the Metropolitan Police District in 1840, and the London postal district upon its inception in 1856.
+It formed part of the review area for the Royal Commission on Local Government in Greater London, but did not become part of the Greater London administrative area in 1965.
+Its administrative headquarters have been at Waltham Abbey Town Hall since 1904.
+The town most likely gives its name to the American city of Waltham in Middlesex County, Massachusetts, and is twinned with the German town of Hörstel.

-The town takes its name from and is renowned for its former abbey, the last in England to be dissolved, now the Abbey Church of Waltham Holy Cross and St Lawrence, a scheduled ancient monument and the town's parish church.
-It is believed to be the final resting place of King Harold Godwinson, who died in the Battle of Hastings in 1066.
-The town is twinned with the German town of Hörstel.
-As of the 2021 census, Waltham Abbey had a population of 22,859.
+Toponymy

+The name Waltham derives from weald or wald "forest" and ham "homestead" or "enclosure".
+The name of the ancient parish was usually given as "Waltham Holy Cross" in civil matters and "Waltham Abbey" in ecclesiastical matters.
+The use of the name Waltham Abbey for the main settlement in the parish seems to have originated in the 16th century, although there has often been inconsistency in the use of the two names.
+Despite the similar name, the parish never included Waltham Cross on the opposite side of the River Lea, which formed part of the parish of Cheshunt in Hertfordshire.
+The civil parish of Waltham Holy Cross was formally renamed Waltham Abbey in 1974.

 History

 Early history

-The name Waltham derives from weald or wald "forest" and ham "homestead" or "enclosure".
-The name of the ancient parish was Waltham Holy Cross, but the use of the name Waltham Abbey for the town seems to have originated in the 16th century, although there has often been inconsistency in the use of the two names.
-Indeed, the parish was originally named Waltham Holy Cross, and renamed Waltham Abbey by order of the town council in 1974.

 There are traces of prehistoric and Roman settlement in the town.
 Ermine Street lies only 5 km west and the causeway across the River Lea from Waltham Cross in Hertfordshire may be a Roman construction.
 A local legend claims that Boudica's rebellion against the Romans ended in the neighbourhood, when she poisoned herself with hemlock gathered on the banks of Cobbins Brook.

+There has been a church on the site of Waltham Abbey since the 7th century.
+Traces of the flint rubble foundations of a 7th-century wooden church have been found under the choir of the present building; an associated burial has been radiocarbon dated to between 590 and 690.
+A proposed date of circa 610 would place its construction in the reign of Sæberht of Essex, who was noted for his church-building activities.
+Other finds included a 7th-century Kentish jewellery book-clasp depicting eagles grasping a fish.